 For Fall 2024, I am taking an image processing class.
 This assignment is to play around with diffusion models and create some optical illusions, as well as imlement a diffusion model from scratch.

-Part A Link to heading
+Part A #

-Project Overview Link to heading
+Project Overview #

 In this project, I explored the capabilities of diffusion models using DeepFloyd, a two-stage model trained by Stability AI.
 The project consisted of several experiments investigating different aspects of diffusion models, from basic sampling to creating optical illusions.

-Part 1: Experiments with Diffusion Models Link to heading
+Part 1: Experiments with Diffusion Models #

-1.1 Sampling Parameters Investigation Link to heading
+1.1 Sampling Parameters Investigation #

 I first investigated how the number of sampling steps affects image generation quality using DeepFloyd’s two-stage process:

-1.2 Forward Process and Denoising Experiments Link to heading
+1.2 Forward Process and Denoising Experiments #

-Forward Process Link to heading
+Forward Process #

 I implemented the forward process to add controlled amounts of noise to images.
 Using the Berkeley Campanile as a test image, I demonstrated progressive noise addition:

-Classical Denoising (Gaussian Blur) Link to heading
+Classical Denoising (Gaussian Blur) #

 Applied to different noise levels, showing limited effectiveness:

-One-Step Neural Denoising Link to heading
+One-Step Neural Denoising #

 Demonstrated significantly better results than classical methods:

-Iterative Neural Denoising Link to heading
+Iterative Neural Denoising #

-1.3 Diffusion Model Sampling and CFG Link to heading
+1.3 Diffusion Model Sampling and CFG #

-Basic sampling results: Five samples generated using iterative denoising
+Basic sampling results:

-With Classifier-Free Guidance (CFG): Five samples generated using CFG with γ=7
+With Classifier-Free Guidance (CFG):

-1.4 Image-to-Image Translation Link to heading
+1.4 Image-to-Image Translation #

-Basic Translation Examples Link to heading
+Basic Translation Examples #

 Original Campanile and its translation: